rubyonjets/jets/docs/_docs/shared-resources-depends-on.md

 By declaring `depends_on :alert` in the `Alarm` class, Jets creates the `Alert` stack first and then creates the `Alarm` stack afterwards.
 Jets also passes all the outputs from the `Alert` stack to the `Alarm` stack as [Parameters](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/parameters-section-structure.html).
 This allows the `Alarm` class to reference the BillingAlert SNS topic with `ref(:billing_alert)` even though it was created in another stack.

 With this design, Jets makes it is easy to create many nested stacks and use resources from each other.

+## App Classes: Controllers, Jobs, Etc

+The `depends_on` declaration also works in non-shared app classes.
+When you add `depends_on` to an app class like a controller or a job, Jets will ensure that the resources are created in the dependent order and also pass the outputs of the independent stack to the dependent stack.
+This is useful in case you want to reference a resource from one stack to another.

 <a id="prev" class="btn btn-basic" href="{% link _docs/shared-resources-extensions.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/shared-resources-functions.md %}">Next Step</a>